fwcd/advent-of-code-2023/README.md

 ```

 > [!NOTE]
-> Nix will automatically create a symlink pointing to the built package in the Nix store, from where the binaries can also be executed manually.
+> Nix will automatically create a symlink pointing to the built derivation in the Nix store, from where the binaries can also be executed manually.

 Every day is packaged up to take exactly one command-line argument, the input file, and usually includes the demo input from the exercise too.